 Core to CAS’s work is creating access to these knowledge productions and artistic curricula, including hosting trans-geographic dialogues that centre critical pedagogies and decolonial paradigms to bring into focus the historiography, theory, and practices of Black cultural workers for exhibition projects and public programming.

-CAS have been in residence at Metroland Studio in Kilburn Square between January–December 2021.
+CAS were in residence at Metroland Studio in Kilburn Square between January–December 2021.